noClaps/highlight/README.md

 A syntax highlighting library that uses [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) for incredibly quick parsing and highlighting.

-**NOTE**: There are probably bugs in the outputs of some of the languages.
-This is because I'm not really familiar with all the different languages and my fixes were best-effort, or I simply missed it in my testing.
-If you spot a bug in the language you want to use, you can open an issue and I'll try to fix it, or you can open a merge request with the fix yourself.

 ## Usage

 Install the package as a dependency to your project: